(Disclosure: Some of the links below may be affiliate links)

 If I went with 100% stocks, I would also go with 3.75%.
 But I would be careful about the worst duration during my retirement.
 So I would keep some flexibility to reduce it to 3.5% if necessary.

 Some people may also want to only take a failsafe withdrawal rate.
-Such a withdrawal rate has never failed in the past for a given retirement configuration.
+Such a withdrawal rate has never failed for a given retirement configuration.

-This step is optional, but it may make sense for some people to have a margin of safety in their choice.
+This step is optional, but it may make sense for some people to have a margin of safety in their plan.
 There are several reasons to introduce some more safety.